Yagavi1994/Your-Horoscope/README.md

 ### Bugs:
 - There was a bug raising key error when input was entered by adding a zero in front of it like 01, 02.
 Resolved it by converting the input into int before passing it to the dictionary.
+- An error was shown when input is given by having space in front of them like "   y" or "   n".
+Resolved this bug by adding the function .strip() after input.

 ### Unfixed Bugs:
 - There is no unfixed bugs to my knowledge.